TrickingApi/trickingapi/CONTRIBUTING.md

   - Write some code, fix something, and add a test to prove that it works. **No pull request will be accepted without tests passing, or without new tests if new features are added.**

 Data Update?
+- Create an issue under the "new trick" label, fill out the template, and assign it to yourself (if you intend to make the change yourself).
+Please use the [Corkscrew Request Issue](https://github.com/TrickingApi/trickingapi/issues/5 as an example!

 - Update the raw json-files in ```/data```
   - Tricks.json
     - **Do not update an existing trick AND add a new trick in the same commit**.
 These should be separate commits to keep things clean :)